RShankar/Semantic-Web-for-Genomics/Examples/Anatomy of a genome/Finding Data.md

 To search for the first one, start [here](https://www.ncbi.nlm.nih.gov/nuccore/).
 Enter this in the seach window: Homo sapiens neanderthalensis mitochondrial D-loop .
 Hit the Search button.
 Pick the first entry (367 bp long). its accession number is listed there is: FM866397.1 .
 Genbank output is [here](https://www.ncbi.nlm.nih.gov/nuccore/FM866397.1?report=genbank).
 FASTA output is [here](https://www.ncbi.nlm.nih.gov/nuccore/FM866397.1?report=fasta).
 This 2009 version is longer by 22 bp, as compared to the book's version (pre-2007) and is from Spain (earlier one: from Russia).
 Fourth entry corresponds to the book's entry with an accession # of AF254446.1.

 The search function seems to be comprehensive and intuitive, unlike the link for genome [browsing](https://www.ncbi.nlm.nih.gov/genome/browse/#!/overview/).
+I think it is case sensitive (did not accept homo sapien), but accepted a common term: Human.
+Here is the resulting [link](https://www.ncbi.nlm.nih.gov/genome/51).